Texas Beans

 While the meat is browning, combine the sauce ingredients in a medium sauce pan and bring to a low boil, while stirring.
 Cook 5 minutes until the sugar is fully dissolved.
 The recipe above produces a somewhat sweet version, so if you prefer less sweetness just reduce the sugar a little.

-Add the beans and sauce to the browned meat mixture in the Dutch oven and stir to combine.
+Add the beans, half the cooked bacon, and sauce to the browned meat mixture in the Dutch oven and stir to combine.
+Add the remaining bacon to the top.
 Cover and bake in a preheated 350F degree oven for 30 minutes.
-Remove to a crock pot and cook on medium heat for 1-2 hours, or reduce the oven temperature to 200F and cook in the oven covered for 1-2 hours.
-Let sit at room temperature for 20-30 minutes before serving or reduce temperature to 'keep warm' on the crockpot and serve directly from there.
+Reduce the oven temperature to 200F and cook in the oven covered for 1-2 hours.
+Remove cover during last 30 minutes to let bacon crisp.
+Let sit at room temperature for 20-30 minutes before serving.

 Comments